keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/deployment-flow.md

 Whenever something in the system happens (we create a new resource, etc.) a Kubernetes event is generated.
-The following events are defined as part of the Keptn Lifecycle Toolkit but they are not part of the deployment flow.
+The following events are defined as part of Keptn but they are not part of the deployment flow.
 These include: